dentarg/auth0-blog/_posts/2016-08-31-stateless-auth-for-stateful-minds.markdown

 });
 ```

-The `audience` claim must match the one setup for your API endpoint using the Auth0 dashboard.
+The `audience` claim must match the one set up for your API endpoint using the Auth0 dashboard.

 The Auth0 authentication and authorization server displays a login screen with our settings and then redirects back to our application at a specific path with the tokens we requested.
 These are handled by our backend which simply sets them as cookies: